JBoerma/hmc-clinic-msft-2020/README.md

 ### With Private Server Virtual Machine
 Ensure that
-* you have updated the file `ips.json` on the Client VM with the public and private IPs of the Server VM.
+* you have added a file `ips.json` on the Client VM with the public and private IPs of the Server VM.
+Follow the example of `ips.example.json`
 * you have a private key in a file `MSFT_Clinic_Key.pem`

 This will enable the script to automatically start servers on the Server VM,